-The RSA6100A Series Real-Time Spectrum Analyzer offers real-time frequency domain triggering (option 02) in addition to power-level triggers, line trigger, and external triggers.
+The analyzers offer real-time frequency domain triggering (option 52) and frequency edge triggering in addition to power-level triggers, line trigger, runt trigger, and external triggers.
 It uses a trigger event as a reference point in time for the seamless acquisition of the signal.
-This allows the spectrum analyzer to store both pretrigger and post-trigger information.
+This allows the analyzer to store both pretrigger and posttrigger information.

-The spectrum analyzer has two triggering modes:
+The analyzer has two triggering modes: